Roberts-sw/RX-target-board-GCC/demos.md

 #### RTK5RX65Ndemo01:
 **functionality:** same as before, with other settings:
-- HOCO clock 16 MHz
+- HOCO clock 16 MHz used as instruction clock ICLK and peripheral clock B PCLKB
-- TMR0 source PCLKB, CMIA0: 64 without interrupt => 0,25 MHz
-- TMR1 source CMIA0, CMIA1: 250 + interrupt, vector INTB149 => 1 kHz
+- TMR1 source PCLKB/64, CMIA1: 250 + interrupt, vector INTB149 => 1 kHz
-- INTB149 Millis-count, div 500 = toggle LED1 (PORTD bit 7)
+- INTB149 Millis-count,    div 500 = toggle LED1 (PORTD bit 7) => 2 Hz
 - using a precompiler-macro to initialize all IO-pins with ease

 The instruction clock frequency has gone up more than 66-fold, but by